danielbkim/danielbkim/README.md

 - Connected with larger team to coordinate feature hand-off and consistency with product at-large -->
 -------
-I can have a conversation about anything and am obsessed with :
-- art&design 📐
-- nature 🌳
-- comedy :grinning:
-- travel :airplane:
-- fish tacos :taco:
-- many, many other things

 ### Here are some places where you can find me:
 - (Personal Blog)